 You’ll find beers including the Peckham Pils from Brick Brewery, for example.
 This is a Pils, a light and supple beer to start off with.
 You could move on to a Thornbridge Am:Pm, followed by a Siren Calypso.
 This is a sour beer and will clean the palate.
 Later on you might enjoy the hoppy Bullfinch Wolf American Pale Ale.
 For the last rounds, try two different coffee minded beers.
 First the Alphabet Flat White, an interesting white stout.
 Finish with Common Grounds from Magic Rock.
 This is a coffee Porter, a dark beer with an intensive coffee flavour- a superb beer to end the night and maybe enjoy it a bit longer.

 You can also choose six beers of the same style, in which you taste six different Tripels, for example.
 Learning to distinguish the different flavours within one style can be a highly instructive experience.

 The beer tasting package is a godsend for amateurs as well as more experienced beer lovers and gives a good overview of the British beer scene.

 16 beers, a range of different styles and breweries

 You want to discover the diversity of the beer landscape and taste different beer styles?
 You’re having some friends over and want to organize a blind beer tasting?

 Or you just want to try some new beers?
 Don’t search any longer, we have the perfect pack for you!
 16 beers and styles from 16 different breweries.
-From a Saison to an Oatmeal Stout, discover which style is your favourite.
+From a Saison to an Extra Stout, discover which style is your favourite.

 Don’t forget to drink water and eat something neutral between every tasting to fully appreciate the different flavours of each beer.